 - Residential bonds

 - Commercial General Contractor Level 2: $20,000

 - Commercial Developer: $20,000

-Fifth: Provide proof of general liability insurance.
+- Provide proof of general liability insurance.
 These Certificates of Insurance must accompany the application, and must name the Construction Contractors Board as the Certificate Holder.
 The amount of liability insurance that you will need depends on your endorsement type.
 More information on liability insurance can be found here.

 - Residential general contractor: $500,000 per occurrence

 - All restricted residential endorsements: $100,000 per occurrence